-Spectrophotometry is the Science which deals with the measurement of the relative capacity of Chemical systems to absorb incident radiant energy at specific wavelengths.
-The development of ultraviolet and visible absorption spectrometry as a discipline in modern analytical chemistry can be attributed primarily to the inherent utility of spectrophotometric methodology and the availability of reliable and inexpensive commercial spectrophotometers.
+Spectrophotometry is the science which deals with the measurement of the relative capacity of chemical system to absorb incident radiant energy at specific wavelengths.

+The development of ultraviolet and visible absorption spectrometry as a discipline in modern analytical chemistry can be attributed primarily to the inherent utility of spectrophotometric methodology and the availability of reliable and inexpensive commercial Spectrophotometers.

 The colour is an important criteria for the identification of objects.
-The variation of the colour of a system component forms the basis of what the Chemist commonly terms colorimetric analysis.
-The colour is usually due to the formation of a coloured compound by the addition of an appropriate reagent, or it may be inherent in the desired constituent itself.
+The varivation of the colour of a system component forms the basis of what the chemist commonly terms The colour is usually due to the formation colorimetric analysis. of a coloured compound by the addition of an appropriate reagent, or it may be inherent in the desired constituent itself.
 The intensity of the colour may then be compared with that obtained by treating a known amount of the substance in the same manner.

-Colorimetry is concerned with the determination of the concentration of a substance by measurement of the relative absorption of light with respect to a known concentration of the substance.
-In visual colorimetry, natural or artificial white light is generally used as a light source, and determinations are usually made with simple instrument termed a colorimeter or colour comparator.
+Colorimetry is concerned with the determination of a substance by measurement of the relative absorption of light with respect to a known concentration of the substance.
+In visual colorimetry, natural or artificial white light is generally used as a light source, and determinations are usually made simple instrument termed a colorimeter or colour comparator.
 When the eye is replaced by a photoelectric cell, the instrument is termed a photoelectric colorimeter.
-In spectrophotometric analysis light of definite wavelength extending to the ultra-violet region of the spectrum constitutes the source of light, and thus necessitates the use of a more complicated, and consequently more expensive, instrument; the instrument has been named a spectrophotometer; or photoelectric spectrophotometer.
+In spectrophotometric analysis light of definite wavelength extending to the ultra-violet region of the spectrum constitutes the source of light, and thus necessitates the use of a more complicated, and consequently more expensive, instrument, the instrument has been named a spectrophotometer; or photoelectric spectrophotometer.

-The chief advantage of colorimetric and spectrophotometric methods is that they provide a simple means for determining minute quantities of substances.
+The chief advantage of colorimetric and spectrophotometric method is that they provide a simple means for determining minute quantities of substances.
 The upper limit of colorimetric methods is in general, the determination of constituents which are present in quantities of less than 1 or 2 percent.

 In spectrochemical analysis we make use of spectrum of electromagnetic radiation to analyse chemical species and study their interaction with electromagnetic radiation.
-Electromagnetic radiation is a form of energy that can be described in terms of its wavelike properties.
+Electromagnetic radiation is a form of energy that can be described interms of wavelike its properties.
 In contrast to sound waves, electromagnetic waves travel at extreme velocities and do not require the existence of some supporting medium for propagation.
 Radiant energy is the energy associated with electromagnetic waves of different wavelengths.
 It consists of minute units of energy called quanta, or photons.
-The relationship between the energy of a photon and the frequency appropriate for the description of its propagation is -
+The relationship between the energy of a photon and the frequency appropriate for the description of its propogation is - v - represents frequency in cyclesper second and h - is Planck's constant.